About Great Yeldham

 Great Yeldham Today

-Great Yeldham is a medium sized village of 1,949 residents (2021 Census) accommodated in 748 dwellings.
+Great Yeldham is a medium sized village of 1,949 residents (2021 Census) accommodated in 809 dwellings.
 It sits on the junction of the busy A1017 from Braintree to Haverhill (or from Felixstowe to Cambridge) with minor roads to Halstead and Sudbury.

 The Village Green

-There are a number of open spaces within the village including The Village Green, Whitlock Green and the Sports and Recreation Ground (with access from Toppesfield Road or via the footpath next to the old Police Station).
-A recreational area with swings, slide, roundabout, etc. is situated in a corner of Bowtells Meadow off Churchfields, with a skateboard park and BMX track at the Sports and Recreation Ground.
+There are several open spaces within the village including the Village Green, Whitlock Green and the Sports and Recreation Ground (access from Toppesfield Road or via the footpath next to Peel Court which was the old Police Station).
+A recreational area with play equipment is situated in a corner of Bowtells Meadow off Churchfields.
+The Sports and Recreation Ground has a zip wire, outdoor exercise equipment, skateboard park, BMX track and football pitch.
+The village has its own Cemetery and Natural Burial Ground which is managed by the Parish Council.

 A number of Clubs and Societies exist within the village, all of which welcome new Members.
 (See Clubs)